History of Chicago: Growth of the city

 In 1829, the Illinois legislature appointed commissioners to locate a canal and lay out the surrounding town.
 The commissioners employed James Thompson to survey and plat the town of Chicago, which at the time had a population of less than 100.
 Historians regard the August 4, 1830, filing of the plat as the official recognition of a location known as Chicago.

 Yankee entrepreneurs saw the potential of Chicago as a transportation hub in the 1830s and engaged in land speculation to obtain the choicest lots.
 On August 12, 1833, the Town of Chicago was incorporated with a population of 350.
+The Chippewa, Odawa and Potawatomi ceded land in Illinois, Wisconsin and Michigan in the 1833 Treaty of Chicago and were forced to move west of the Mississippi River by 1838.
 On July 12, 1834, the Illinois from Sackets Harbor, New York, was the first commercial schooner to enter the harbor, a sign of the Great Lakes trade that would benefit both Chicago and New York state.
 Chicago was granted a city charter by the State of Illinois on March 4, 1837; it was part of the larger Cook County.
 By 1840 the boom town had a population of over 4,000.

 After 1830, the rich farmlands of northern Illinois attracted Yankee settlers.
 Yankee real estate operators created a city overnight in the 1830s.
 To open the surrounding farmlands to trade, the Cook County commissioners built roads south and west.
 The latter crossed the "dismal Nine-mile Swamp," the Des Plaines River, and went southwest to Walker's Grove, now the Village of Plainfield.
 The roads enabled hundreds of wagons per day of farm produce to arrive and so the entrepreneurs built grain elevators and docks to load ships bound for points east through the Great Lakes.
 Produce was shipped through the Erie Canal and down the Hudson River to New York City; the growth of the Midwest farms expanded New York City as a port.

 In 1837, Chicago held its first mayoral election and elected William B. Ogden as its inaugural mayor.